Atmospheric-Dynamics-GUF/PinCFlow.jl/SECURITY.md

 # Security Policy

-The PinCFlow development team takes security issues seriously.
+The PinCFlow.jl development team takes security issues seriously.
 We appreciate all efforts to responsibly disclose any security issues and will make every effort to acknowledge contributions.

 ## Supported Versions